allartk/leaflet.offline/README.md

 From the project root run and visit http://localhost:8080/:

 ```
+npm install
 gulp example
 ```

 ## Usage

 Look in examples folder.
 You need to include the files from the dist folder, as well as the dependencies.
-I encourage you to use [browserify](http://browserify.org/).
+I encourage you to use [browserify](http://browserify.org/) to bundle all files into one.

 The tile server you use needs to have an Access-Control-Allow-Origin header to allow tiles to be saved in the browser.
 To accomplish you could build a proxy.